hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/Course3/Course3_Notes.md

    13. User Stories are the focal point of Agile, and Hypotheses are the focal point of Lean Startup.
 Have measurable Hypotheses at the Epic story levels.
 The returns from micro-hypothesis for smaller child stories diminish.
 So you don't need hypotheses at all levels.
    14. Product Owner use Lean Canvas to articulate the strategy of the product/team.
    15. Scrum masters help facilitate the process.
-   16. Sprint Demo: Share the data and discuss the results from features released in earlier sprints.
+   16. **Sprint Demo:** Share the data and discuss the results from features released in earlier sprints.
+   17. I am seeing pairing of design and engineering, engineering and product in interesting ways.

+#### v.
+Interview with Laura Klein, Author of UX for Lean Startups:
+   1. Test your Problem, Solution, and Implementation Assumptions.
+   2. Finding out the places you are wrong is a gift.
+   3. Lean is a loop: So it is not only early-user research, but user research is an ongoing process.
+   4. Let go long-term roadmaps because what you will be doing a year or two from now would depend on the outcomes of the experiments and learnings you gather along the way.

-## C. Week3:
+## C. Week3: Deep dive into Usability Hypothesis

+#### i.
+The Always Test:
+   1. Always have clear user stories with testable rewards.
+   2. Centerpiece of prototyping.
+   3. Qualitative usability testing+Analytics based Quantitative Testing

+#### ii.
+Good Design:
+   The loop of Validated Learning->Understanding->Focus->Consistency->Stay simple

 ## D. Week4: